Beta Israel: Early immigration

 In late 1949, Yaakov Weinstein was sent by the Jewish Agency Aliyah Department to Ethiopia to examine the possibility of aliyah.
 Based on the assessment of the Jews of Addis Ababa, Weinstein wrote that "there is no urgency in the aliyah of the Ethiopian Jews and the immigration of Jews from Eastern Europe should be prioritized."

-After the Weinstein report, and after the end of the mass immigration, Israel opposed the immigration of members of the community and the recognition of their Jewishness, because it did not want to create "racial problems" since Israel at this time was a Socialist democracy, in addition to cultural differences that already existed in Israeli society, though most of the reasons they avoided it was for racist reasons.
+After the Weinstein report, and after the end of the mass immigration, Israel opposed the immigration of members of the community and the recognition of their Jewishness, because it did not want to create "racial problems", in addition to cultural differences that already existed in Israeli society.
 In the early 1950s Yitzhak Ben-Zvi contemplated putting the Beta Israel under the Law of Return, however Prime Minister David Ben-Gurion advisers opposed the immigration from Ethiopia, and later Prime Minister Moshe Sharett also opposed it.
 During this period, a number of families from Beta Israel came to Israel, as well as mixed Yemenite-Ethiopian families, who lived in Begemder province and Eritrea.